 What we can take away from this: strategic capacity planning and good skills management clearly pay off in the pursuit of project success.

-Conclusion – Capacity Planning in Project Management
+Conclusion and Checklist: Capacity Planning in Project Management

 This article has introduced four important steps to successful strategic capacity planning: